Chrysler Problems, Dodge Problems, Jeep Problems, are all TIPM problems.

 Most car owners never heard of a TIPM.
 If you have heard of it, your either a mechanic, or you own a vehicle that has been giving you strange problems.
 This problem with faulty TIPM has been very frustrating for owners of vehicles that have been effected.
 In an article in the NY Times, Jeff Marlow who purchased a 2009 Dodge Journey, was quoted describing the problem: “My wife would literally walk outside, and the windows would be rolled down, and the blower motor would be on, and the radio would be on, but there was no key in the ignition, no key fob anywhere near the vehicle,” (source: https://www.nytimes.com/2014/08/23/automobiles/chrysler-owners-sound-off-on-defective-power-module.html )

-Due to the enormous amount of vehicles that have been effected, there has been a class action lawsuit against, Chrysler, Dodge, Jeep, Fiat and Volkswagon.
+Due to the enormous amount of vehicles that have been effected, there has been a class action lawsuit against, Chrysler, Dodge, Jeep, Fiat and Volkswagen.
 However, there has been very little progress in any type of effective recall.
 There have been numerous complaints, and if you look on consumer reports under one of these effected vehicles, you will see what owners are saying.
-For example, the 2011 Dodge Durango you can check it out on this link: https://www.consumerreports.org/cars/dodge/durango/2011/reliability
+For example, you can see complaints about the 2011 Dodge Durango TIPM at this link: https://www.consumerreports.org/cars/dodge/durango/2011/reliability

 The following vehicles have been included in the lawsuit:

 - 2010-2014 Dodge Grand Caravan

 - 2010-2014 Chrysler Town & Country